OptiwareAI/cli/README.md

 cp .env.sample .env
 ```

-1. Connect to the Ensemble API on api.ensemble.codes or [run the engine locally](https://github.com/ensemble-codes/ensemble-engine).
+1. Connect to the Ensemble API on api.ensemble.codes or [run the engine locally].
 Update the `BASE_API_URL` in the `.env` file with the URL to the engine API.

 2. Acquire the JWT token for the API and set it in the `.env` file.